-Therefore, the rent restriction applicable to a low-income unit is determined by which test is elected and how many bedrooms are contained in the unit.
+Therefore, the rent restrictions applicable to a low-income unit are determined by which test is elected and how many bedrooms are contained in the unit.
 Current income limits, as derived from the Department of Housing and Urban Development (www.huduser.org/datasets/il.html), for the CDA are described in the Rent and Income tables found in Minnesota Housing's Multifamily Common Application Reference Materials section.

 For Tax Credit compliance purposes, "gross rent" means all payments by the tenant, including non-optional charges and payments for utilities other than telephone and cable.
 If the tenant pays utilities directly, the maximum rent that can be paid to the landlord is reduced by a utility allowance determined in accordance with rules under Section 8 of the U.S. Housing Act of 1937 ("Section 8").
 Treasury Regulation (Section 1.42-10 Utility allowance, as amended) provide guidance relating to Utility Allowances and lay out options for establishing them.
-The options, depending on assistance or regulation characteristics of the project or the tenant, may require use of an RD utility allowance, a